RETIRED WOMEN TEACHERS OF ONTARIO

 To support our “Caring and Sharing” focus, each year donations are made to local food banks, the Chatham-Kent Children’s Service and the Women’s Shelter.
 A Special Olympian bowler is supported; books are placed in local libraries in memory of deceased members; shut-ins are visited and appropriate cards are sent.

 Our meetings provide time for socialization, entertainment and a delicious meal.
 If you are a retired woman teacher please consider becoming a member.
-For further information, visit our website by Googling RWTO/OERO and clicking on Branch News or call Sharon at 519-352-6025.
+For further information, visit our website by Googling RWTO/OERO and clicking on Branch News or contact Lynn Russell at firstname.lastname@example.org

 Please contact our membership convener, JoAnne, for more details.